OpenRA/d2/README.md

     ```
   * Run `make all` in `OpenRA.Mods.D2` directory for linux and mac.
 Or open `OpenRA.Mods.D2.sln` solution in Visual Studio and build project for windows

-5. Launch OpenRA and install the D2k assets if you do not have them already:
+5. Launch OpenRA and install the D2k assets if you do not have them installed already:
   * Click the D2k option
   * Click `Manage Content`
   * Click `Download` (in the `Base Game Files` row)